xRetr000/sahih/README.md

 ### 🚀 Features
 - Displays authentic Hadiths (Sahih)
-- Enhlish interface with clean UI
+- English interface with clean UI
 - Fast and lightweight

 ### 🔧 Technologies Used